Course-Monster/Drools/Course Material/Exercises/Student Files/Raydo.md

 ---

+> [!NOTE]
-Delegates are expected to implement the Drools rules based on the provided theoretical rules and document their code and reasoning for each rule.
+> Delegates are expected to implement the Drools rules based on the provided theoretical rules and document their code and reasoning for each rule.
 This hands-on exercise will help them understand how to apply Drools effectively in a university course registration context.

 ---

 Here are hints and an actual example for implementing Drools rules along with code samples in Java.
 These examples cover a simplified scenario of course registration, focusing on the "Course Availability Rules."